 Predation by exotic rats on Australian offshore islands of less than 1000 km2 (100,000 ha) is listed a Key Threatening Process under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).

 On LHI, rats are implicated in the extinction of five endemic bird species, at least 13 species of endemic invertebrates, and two plant species.
-Rodents are also a recognised threat to at least 13 other bird species, 2 reptiles, 51 plant species, 12 vegetation communities, and seven species of threatened invertebrates on LHI.
-Rodents have therefore not reached equilibrium with native species on LHI.
+Rodents are also a recognised as a continuing threat to at least 13 other bird species, 2 reptiles, 51 plant species, 12 vegetation communities, and seven species of threatened invertebrates on LHI.

 Since the arrival of rats on LHI in 1918, residents and the Board have endeavoured to control their numbers by shooting, ratting with dogs, introducing owls and, most recently, baiting with anticoagulant poisons.
-The LHIB currently maintain a rodent control program that aims to keep the negative effects of rodents under control, but its ongoing nature brings with it a constant financial burden and potential human health and environmental risks from ongoing presence of poison in the environment.
-Under the current control program, neither the rat or mouse population is being reduced to a level that reduces landscape scale ecological impacts.
+Most recently, the LHIB maintained a rodent control program that aims to keep the negative effects of rodents under control, but its ongoing nature brought with it a constant financial burden and potential human health and environmental risks from ongoing presence of poison in the environment.
+Under the control program, neither the rat or mouse population was being limited to a level that reduced landscape scale ecological impacts.